-Anticipatory Set: Show the students as many examples as possible of corporate philanthropy.
-Excellent sources are brief video clips from the credits of public television programs, posters for events that are "sponsored by" a corporation, T-shirts for public events (which often list sponsors on the back), etc. After allowing the students to view and/or examine these materials, ask students whether these sponsors are making money or spending money.
+Show the students many examples of corporate philanthropy.
+Sources may include credits from public television programs, posters for local events that are sponsored by a corporation, T-shirts for races and other public events (sponsors on the back), and public radio.
+Ask students whether they think these sponsors are making money or spending money in these cases.

-Begin a class discussion where students analyze why corporations spend money to sponsor events.
-It is important that students bring up the purposes of corporate philanthropy and what they gain, such as advertising, consumer goodwill, tax benefits, etc. Make students aware of any benefits their school or school district may be receiving from corporate partners.
+Discuss why corporations spend money to sponsor events.
+Help students recognize the purposes of corporate philanthropy and what they gain, such as advertising, consumer goodwill, tax benefits, and responsibility to do good for their customers.
+Make students aware of any benefits their school or school district may be receiving from corporate partners.

-Give students Corporate Philanthropy (see Attachment One) as a homework assignment.
+Give students Corporate Philanthropy (handout) as a homework assignment.
 Read through the worksheet with the class and answer questions, as necessary.

-Collect the assignments and use the data to complete the Corporate Philanthropy Data Chart (see Attachment Two).
-The chart may be duplicated on large butcher paper or reproduced for student copies.
+Collect the assignments and use the data to complete the Corporate Philanthropy Data Chart (handout).
 Discuss which companies are involved in philanthropy and who receives their support.
-Discuss whether the class, school, or district receive any corporate philanthropy.
-Summarize why companies do philanthropy.
+How does sponsoring help the common good?
+How does it help the company?

-The assessment for this lesson is the completion of the Attachment One: Corporate Philanthropy homework worksheet.
+The assessment for this lesson is the completion of the Corporate Philanthropy homework worksheet.
 Students must supply feasible answers (as judged by the teacher) to all questions.